-The most concerned material topics of the Group are prevention of child and forced labour, fair and open tendering, followed by anti-fraud mechanism, and customer privacy protection.
-Other topics such as protection of intellectual property rights, whistleblowing mechanism, safety training and education, employee health management, customer service as well as community participation are material topics which are considered of relatively high importance amongst others.
+The most concerned material ESG issues of the Group are customer privacy protection, and customer service, followed by protection of IP rights and anti-fraud mechanism.
+Other topics such as quality assurance and recall, fair and open tendering, whistle-blowing mechanism, employment practices, employee health management, training and development management and environmental and social responsibility of suppliers are material ESG issues which are considered of relatively high importance amongst others.